CPK Insurance

 • Oregon businesses with 1 or more employees generally must carry workers' compensation, with exemptions for sole proprietors, partners, and corporate officers.

-• Oregon requires businesses to maintain proof of general liability coverage for most commercial leases, which can matter for vendor studios, storage spaces, or shared retail prep locations.
+• Most commercial leases in Oregon require proof of general liability coverage, which can matter for vendor studios, storage spaces, or shared retail prep locations.

 • Commercial auto minimum liability in Oregon is $25,000/$50,000/$20,000 if a vendor uses a vehicle for business transport and needs that separate policy.